-- If this query was involved in significant blocking (either as the blocker or the blockee), it will expand the blocking section.
+- If this query was involved in significant blocking (either as the blocker, the blockee or a deadlock), it will expand the blocking section.

 - If the optimizer used multiple plans for this query in the timeframe you have set, it will expand the plan section.